collinbarrett/collinbarrett.github.io/_posts/2017-06-13-referrer-policy-header-nginx.md

 Note that browser support varies as of the time of writing since this is a relatively new feature.
 When I first tried to implement the “same-origin” policy on one of my sites, I saw the error below in the Chrome console.
 Chromium [only supports some of these policies](https://bugs.chromium.org/p/chromium/issues/detail?id=627968&q=Referrer-Policy%20header%20strict&colspec=ID%20Pri%20M%20Stars%20ReleaseBlock%20Component%20Status%20Owner%20Summary%20OS%20Modified) currently.
 Until the Chromium team resolves this issue, I think I will keep my sites at “no-referrer” to err on the side of privacy.
 If “same-origin” gets more widely adopted, I will try that so as to protect the integrity of my internal analytics.

-> Failed to set referrer policy: The value ‘same-origin’ is not one of ‘no-referrer’, ‘no-referrer-when-downgrade’, ‘origin’, ‘origin-when-cross-origin’, or ‘unsafe-url’.
+> Failed to set referrer policy: The value ‘same-origin' is not one of ‘no-referrer', ‘no-referrer-when-downgrade', ‘origin', ‘origin-when-cross-origin', or ‘unsafe-url'.
 The referrer policy has been left unchanged.

 ## Sending Referrer Policy Header with NGINX